 While pilates can be done with minimal equipment, a yoga mat is recommended for comfort and support.
 Optional equipment includes a pilates ball, resistance bands, and a pilates ring for added variety and challenge.

-Begin each session with a 5-10 minute warm-up to increase blood flow and loosen up your muscles (2).
+Begin each session with a 5-10 minute warm-up to increase blood flow and improve muscle movement efficiency (2).
 This can include light stretching, gentle mobility exercises, or a brisk walk.

 Choose A Variety Of Exercises: